 Over time, there has been many reforms in the banking sector like dilution of government stakes, deregulation etc that resulted in greater competition.
 Today banking has moved from class to mass and this has resulted in numerous problems.
 But more attention also needs to be given to consumer protection in regard with the banking sector.

-Often times, Nigerian consumers in the banking sector do not even know they have rights, infact they wonder if anything like consumer rights exists.
+Often times, Nigerian consumers in the banking sector do not even know they have rights, infact they wonder if anything like consumer rights exist.

 - Right to fair treatment